awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

 )
 ```

-## Amazon FreeRTOS Demos and Tests<a name="cmake-demos-tests"></a>
+## FreeRTOS Demos and Tests<a name="cmake-demos-tests"></a>

-The final section of the template file defines the demo and test targets for Amazon FreeRTOS\.
+The final section of the template file defines the demo and test targets for FreeRTOS\.
 CMake targets are created automatically for each demo and test that satisfies the dependency requirements\.

 In this section, define an executable target with the `add_executable` function\.
 Use `aws_tests` as the target name if you're compiling tests, or `aws_demos` if you're compiling demos\.
 You might need to provide other project settings, such as linker scripts and post\-build commands\.
 For example: